nec-mpc/SPDZ-2-Float/README.md

+A fork of the University Of Bristol SPDZ-2 Repository, with changes to support extending the SPDZ-2 Framework to run additional protocols.
+Copyright for the minor changes to SPDZ-2 in this fork are held by [2018, Bar Ilan Cryptography Research Group, NEC  Security Research Labs All rights reserved]  All other copyright held by:

 (C) 2017 University of Bristol.
-See License.txt

-Software for the SPDZ and MASCOT secure multi-party computation protocols.
+See License.txt Software for the SPDZ and MASCOT secure multi-party computation protocols.
 See `Programs/Source/` for some example MPC programs, and `tutorial.md` for a basic tutorial.

 See also https://www.cs.bris.ac.uk/Research/CryptographySecurity/SPDZ

 #### Requirements:
  - GCC